miketerry021/miketerry021.github.io/README.md

 - [Banking Source Code and Runable JAR](https://github.com/miketerry021/miketerry021.github.io/tree/5f496947ada842d02c48b630e4f0e9e3fe1c021d/Banking%20Application)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Inventory App}}}$
 - The Inventory App is an Android app the is designed to simulate an asset management system, specifically for an IT department.
 The app has an SQLite database with tables for user accounts and items.
 When launched, a user will need to login with their user account, or create a new account, to gain access to the app.
 Once access has been granted, a user will be able to add, modify, delete, and display items.
-While the design is minimal, the purpose of this project was to highlight successfully developing and integrating a working application with a database, as well as demonstrate CRUD operations.
+While the app's design is minimal, the purpose of this project was to highlight an ability to develop and integrat a working application with a database, as well as demonstrate CRUD operations.

 - [Inventory App Source Code and APK file](https://github.com/miketerry021/miketerry021.github.io/tree/f5dad4a53d61fa9269ae0aaccb72f51b3f52655b/Inventory%20App)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Generate 3D Image}}}$
+- This program is a 3D rendering of photo I previously took and was rendered using OpenGL libraries.
+The program highlights an understanding of graphics programming.

 - [3D Image](https://github.com/miketerry021/miketerry021.github.io/tree/5f496947ada842d02c48b630e4f0e9e3fe1c021d/Generate%203D%20Image)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Contact}}}$